TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ### Dynamic Provisioning

 With Dynamic Provisioning, block storage is automatically created in reference of attributes defined at storage class.
-You may speify the type of TOAST Block Storages for **parameters.type** of the storage class manifest.
+You may speify the type of NHN Cloud Block Storages for **parameters.type** of the storage class manifest.
 If not specified, it is configured with HDD type.

 | Type | Configured Value |
 | --- | --- |